 What are some current limitations of the HSSS?

 All instruments have limitations.
 The HSSS is no exception.
 I believe it is important that potential users of the HSSS know what these limitations are so that they can make informed choices about how to use the HSSS.
 These limitations also present researchers with opportunities to conduct and publish new research studies on the psychometric properties of the HSSS.
 Feel free to reach out to me if you are interested in conducting such a study with my help.

 - While the raw HSSS total score is a fairly clean measure of the general help seeker stereotype construct, the total score is somewhat influenced by the multidimensionality of the two group factors as well as (like most self-report instruments) some degree of systematic and random error.
 Therefore, researchers who wish to more purely/cleanly measure the help seeker stereotype construct are encouraged to use a SEM framework that will allow the variance attributable to the latent general factor to be modeled separately from the variance attributable to the two group factors and measurement error.
 This allows researchers to more accurately examine the relationship between the help seeker stereotype general factor and other variables of interest.

-- Further examination of the cross-cultural reliability and validity of the HSSS among diverse groups (e.g., race/ethnicity, inpatient) is necessary, given that the samples used by Hammer and Vogel (in press) were composed primarily of Caucasian Americans.
+- Further examination of the cross-cultural reliability and validity of the HSSS among diverse groups (e.g., race/ethnicity, inpatient) is necessary, given that the samples used by Hammer and Vogel (2017) were composed primarily of Caucasian Americans.

-- Examination of the HSSS’ psychometric performance in clinical samples is needed, given that Hammer and Vogel (in press) did not assess the current mental health status of the study participants.
+- Examination of the HSSS’ psychometric performance in clinical samples is needed, given that Hammer and Vogel (2017) did not assess the current mental health status of the study participants.

 - Further investigation of convergent and predictive evidence of validity for the HSSS total score is warranted.